 Local Community Links:

-The Amtrak station in Port Huron was constructed in 1979 in a modular design which Amtrak once considered using as a prototype for small staffed stations; however, this design was never replicated.
+The Amtrak station in Port Huron was constructed in 1979 in a modular design that Amtrak once considered using as a prototype for small staffed stations; however, this design was never replicated.
 The waiting room contains about twenty seats.
+Amtrak has begun preliminary discussions with the Michigan DOT, Port Huron Township and Canadian National Railway regarding construction of a new station.
+The current space has become inadequate for travel volumes, which includes many Canadian customers who cross the border to travel on Amtrak.

 Port Huron sits at a confluence of water ways where Lake Huron meets the St. Clair River and the smaller Black River.
 French fur traders worked in the area in the 17th century, and the temporary Fort St. Joseph was built by the French explorer, Duluth, in 1686, as an outpost on the strategically important upper end of the St. Clair River during the French and Indian wars.
 This site was later occupied by Fort Gratiot and the Fort Gratiot Lighthouse, which was built in 1829.
 This lighthouse, the oldest surviving in Michigan, was built to its current height in 1860 and automated in 1933.
 The lighthouse still stands guiding shipping on Lake Huron from within the Coast Guard station that now surrounds it.